Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Source: IRS Instructions for Form 5472, filing address for foreign-owned U.S. DEs.
 Verified June 2026.

 Because timely filing is the only defense against the $25,000 penalty, keep dated proof of submission.
 A faxed confirmation sheet or a certified-mail green card establishes the filing date if the IRS later questions it.
+For the line-by-line walkthrough, see the Form 5472 instructions.

 What is the penalty for not filing Form 5472?